stealthman22/100-days-of-code/r5-log.md

 DAY 87
 The first-class function is a concept in programming languages that functions are just treated as values.
 In practice, this translates to a fnc  ability to be  ]a higher-order fnc (accepting a fnc as an argument), or return another function.

+### Day 88
+Revised the call bind and apply methods of functions. started a new challenge .
+Found out that you cannot evaluate Nan using the equality operator if and === Nan doesn't work.
+YOu have to use the isNan function for evaluations like this to be correct.
+Started making anki flashcards to solidify my code knloweledge, it's really a slow transition to this style of learning, but I am determined not to stop .